spacenation/swiftui-sliders/README.md

-## SwiftUI horizontal and vertical sliders for value and range.
+## Custom SwiftUI sliders and tracks.

-SwiftUI Sliders with custom styles for iOS, macOS and Mac Catalyst.
+This package allows you to build highly customizable sliders and tracks for iOS, macOS and Mac Catalyst.

+### Features
+- Build your own sliders and tracks using composition
+- Horizontal and Vertical styles
+- Range values

 <center>
 <img src="Resources/sliders.png"/>